 "Net Worth" is obviously referring to Shareholder's Equity.
 I see what you mean then, DIC were referring to Equity, not Assets, so the AED 2.68 billion figure I had is close enough (I presume there was a write down for investments in Q4).
 Then the greater increase in Assets might be due to acquisitions or similar?

 MSharie - yes, what you say makes sense.
-DIC is not a pure investment company like an investment bank which is why I was struggling with that one. _________________ Please read forum posting guidelines
+DIC is not a pure investment company like an investment bank which is why I was struggling with that one. _________________ Please read forum posting guidelines, especially if you have been deactivated.

 I think DIC is the most safe company compare to other listed companies with healthy cash flow and income from rental lease will keep them strong.
 They are quite diversifed in all sectors.
 It seems they have booked the investment losses, going forward quarter1 will be intresting to see.
 Any suggestions for buying DI at current market price?